jappeace/jappeaceApplication/content/authentication-in-reflex.md

 	(login settings :<|> authenticatedServer settings)
 	:<|> serveDirectoryFileServer staticFolder
 ```
-The server function has to split our api on authenticated and public parts.
+The server function now has to split our API on authenticated and public parts.
+It's similar to the previous blog post.
 We still serve the static folder for testing.

 ```haskell